Les travaux de ce groupe de recherche se déroulent en anglais. Il est bien entendu possible de présenter des contributions en français.

 In 2021, the Group launched a new research project on the use of foreign precedents by Constitutional Judges in the XXI Century, with the aim to contribute to the next World Congress to be help in Johannesburg (South Africa) in December 2022.

-The research project that the Group furthers aims at surveying the use of foreign precedents by Supreme and Constitutional Courts in deciding constitutional cases.
-Its purpose is to determine – through an empirical analysis, employing both quantitative and qualitative indicators – to what extent foreign case law is cited and the reliability of the studies describing and reporting instances of “transjudicial dialogue” between Courts.
-Once completed, the research will also provide useful insights with regard to the extent to which a progressive convergence between Common law and Civil law traditions can be deemed to take place.
+The “original” research project surveyed the use of foreign precedents by Supreme and Constitutional Courts in deciding constitutional cases in 16 countries.
+Its purpose was to determine – through an empirical analysis, built on both quantitative and qualitative indicators – to what extent foreign case law is cited and the reliability of studies describing and reporting instances of “trans-judicial dialogue” between Courts.
+Some of the contributions were published in T. Groppi, M.-C. Ponthoreau (eds), The Use of Foreign Precedents by Constitutional Judges, Hart Publishing, 2013.

-Currently composed by 38 members, the Interest Group features the participation of scholars from several African, American, Asian, European, Latin American and Oceania countries, representing jurisdictions belonging to both Common law and Civil law traditions, and countries employing both centralized and decentralized systems of judicial review.
-The Interest Group is one of the Research Groups acting within the International Association of Constitutional Law (IACL).
-The goal of the Group is to present the outcome of the research in a dedicated workshop, during the next IACL World Congress to be held in Mexico City, in December 2010.
+Currently composed by 50 members, the Interest Group features the participation of scholars from several African, American, Asian, European, Latin American and Oceania countries, representing jurisdictions belonging to both Common law and Civil law traditions, and countries relying on both centralized and decentralized systems of judicial review.